 Wine for Salmon Puttanesca

-You have a couple of wine directions you can follow with Salmon Puttanesca; either take the lead of the salmon, or follow the flavors of the puttanesca sauce.
+You have a couple of directions you can follow for wine pairing with Salmon Puttanesca.
+Either take the lead of the salmon, or follow the flavors of the puttanesca sauce.

 Salmon Puttanesca Recipe